pretix/pretix/doc/api/resources/item_meta_properties.rst

       HTTP/1.1 204 No Content
       Vary: Accept

-   :param organizer: The ``slug`` field of the organizer to modify
+   :param organizer: The ``slug`` field of the organizer
-   :param event: The ``slug`` field of the event to modify
+   :param event: The ``slug`` field of the event
-   :param id: The ``id`` field of the item meta property to modify
+   :param id: The ``id`` field of the item meta property to delete
    :statuscode 204: no error
    :statuscode 401: Authentication failure
-   :statuscode 403: The requested organizer does not exist **or** you have no permission to delete this resource **or** the item meta property is currently in use.
+   :statuscode 403: The requested organizer does not exist **or** you have no permission to delete this resource.